emunozdc/pyranges_plot/README.md

-Now the plot is based in Plotly because we set it as the engine, though it looks the same as the Matplotlib one.
+Now the plot is based on Plotly because we set it as the engine, though it looks the same as the Matplotlib one.
 Also, both libraries offer interactive zoom options.
 For Matplotlib…
 <p align="center">
     <img src="https://github.com/emunozdc/pyranges_plot/raw/main/images/prplot_fixex03.png">